folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 ## About normPlot

  normPlot is an interactive graphical tool for normalizing spectroscopic and spectropolarimetric observations, written in Python 3. normPlot can be used as a first step in the `SpecpolFlow` pipeline, to normalize the continuum of reduced 1D stellar spectra.
-It is designed to work well with echelle spectra, although it can also work on singe-order spectra. normPlot was built to work on one spectral order at a time, essentially establish "good" continuum points, and fit a low order polynomial through those points.
+It is designed to work well with echelle spectra, although it can also work on single-order spectra. normPlot was built to work on one spectral order at a time, essentially establish "good" continuum points, and fit a low order polynomial through those points.

 ::::{margin}
 :::{note}